 - A moment of weakness is meaningless in the grand scheme of things

-And if there is a setback, it’s important to understand what lead to that moment, and how you can avoid a similar situation in the future, i.e. "If I play video games after work, I will not go to the gym.
+And if there is a setback, it’s important to understand what led to that moment and how you can avoid a similar situation in the future, i.e., "If I play video games after work, I will not go to the gym.
 Don’t play video games after work!"

 Once a mistake is made, own it and move on to the next thing.
 For example, if you skipped a study session, make it up tomorrow, and keep on moving.
 A few small mistakes shouldn’t spoil your resolution for the year!

-We hope these 10 steps help you follow through with your resolutions and make 2020 your best year yet.
-If you are still looking for resolution ideas, check out our list of 138 New Year’s resolutions for 2020.
+We hope these 10 steps help you follow through with your resolutions and make this your best year yet.
+If you are still looking for inspiration for new year's resolutions, check out our list of 138 new year’s resolution ideas.